 Without a doubt, parental interference is the most frustrating thing about coaching.
 Parents believe their kid is the star.
 I'm fortunate to coach team sports so that I can hide weaker players and get every kid in the game for a decent amount of time.
 It helps the athlete keep working and it keeps the parent quiet.

 To me, coaching is not particularly stressful.
 There are definitely some intense moments, 11 seconds on the clock and we are two down, but it's not real stress when you look at the big scheme of life.
 Job stress in coaching comes from outside the gym.

 The money is a supplemental income unless you make it to a college or professional team.
-I make around 2k for a 6 week season in Middle School, 5k for a three month season High School.
+I make around $2,000 for a six-week season in middle school, and $5,000 for a three-month season in high school.
 I only coach in small schools.
 Bigger suburban schools certainly pay more.
 I open the gym in the off-season two times a week and run two camps a year.
 Other than season play, my time off is up to me.